Add These Food and Drink Vendors to Your Governors Ball 2023 Itinerary

 This family-owned restaurant has three locations around the city and a food truck offering up a “little taste of Mykonos in the heart of NYC.”
 Souvlaki GR is known for souvlaki, gyro, and kebab, and previous Gov Ball offerings have included pitas in two sizes stuffed with chicken, pork, or veggies; and Greek fries topped with feta and oregano.

 Typically found at Chelsea Market and other food halls around the city, this unique eatery blends Mexican and Korean flavors to create truly unexpected dishes.
 The menu of tacos, salads, burritos, and bowls at Takumi Taco includes options like Japanese Curry Beef tacos served on crispy gyoza shells and Teriyaki Bowls with edamame, sesame seeds, and the spot’s signature slaw.

-If you’re looking for a killer burrito, nachos, or tacos, look no further than Taqueria Diana.
+If you’re looking for killer burritos, nachos, or tacos to carry you through to the next set, look no further than Taqueria Diana.
 The NYC favorite has three locations around the city serving up California-inspired Mexican fare, so expect Mission-style burritos and nachos piled high with cheese, beans, salsa, and your choice of meat.